-Step Action 1 In the Applications tree tab, select the Application node.
-2 Click the right mouse button.
-3 Click Objects → Relocation Table .
+Step Action 1 Select the Application node in the Applications tree tab.
+2 Click Click 3 Click Add other objects → Relocation Table .
 Result: The Add Relocation Table window is displayed.
 4 Click Add.
 Result: The new relocation table is created and initialized.
 NOTE: As a Relocation Table is unique for a controller, its name is Relocation Table and cannot be changed.